-Current regulations require annual income recertifications for most participants of the Public Housing and Housing Choice Vou cher programs.
+Current regulations require annual income recertifications for most participants of the Public Housing and Housing Choice Voucher programs.
 This MTW activity allows HACSB to conduct recertifications of MTW, EHV and VASH households biennially or triennially.
-Elderly-only fixed-income families are recertified triennially; all other families are recertified biennially.
-Triennial recertifications for elderly-only fixed-income families began in September of 2019, with triennial recertifications for VASH families beginning in May 2020.
+Elderly-only fixed-income households are recertified triennially; all other families are recertified biennially.
+Triennial recertifications for elderly-only fixed-income households began in September of 2019, with triennial recertifications for VASH households beginning in May 2020.
 EHV participants can request interim recertifications, should the household experience an income reduction.